 We have seen how to start Private Browsing and how it enables you to surf the web without leaving a trail.
-As already mentioned, Private Browsing is referred to as InPrivate Browsing in Internet Explorer, Incognito Mode in Chrome and Private Browsing in Firefox.
+As already mentioned, Private Browsing is called InPrivate Browsing in Microsoft Edge, Incognito Mode in Chrome and Private Browsing in Firefox.
 While there is no need to disable private browsing and this is also not recommended, some folks may want to disable private browsing in their browsers.
 One reason could be that you want to keep a watch on what others on your computer are browsing.

 TIP: Microsoft Edge user?
 This post will show you how to Disable InPrivate browsing mode in Edge.